IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/triggers.md

     ok: updated trigger locationUpdate
     ```

-    and again the trigger was "fired", but nothing apparent happens (besides seeing the confirmation message).
+    Again, the trigger was fired, but nothing apparent happens (besides seeing the confirmation message).

 4. Look at the details of the `locationUpdate` trigger: